NikolayLilkin/LecturesApp/README.md

 # Application Description
-The LectureApp is a Spring Boot application is a basic CRUD app that manages students, courses, and their respective registrations.
+The LectureApp is a Spring Boot application which is a basic CRUD app that manages students, courses, and their respective registrations.
 Once you've set up the project, all endpoints are accessible at `localhost:8080/api`.
 In order to use the courses-controller endpoints you first need a bearer token